Part-Time

 How will I be informed of the Institute’s decision?

-You will receive a letter by email confirming the Institute’s decision in relation to your application.
+You will receive an email confirming the Institute’s decision in relation to your application.

 When do classes start and end?
 What is the calendar for the year?
 When are the holidays?